AmyNwoke/LeetCodeChallenges/README.md

 ### Approach
 The approach that we chose with this problem had to consider the addition, carry-forwards, length of numbers and different length numbers.
 With this many factors to consider we decided that a recursive program that uses branches to deal with the various possible scenarios would be the best approach.
 Our solution involved using if-else-if branches to handle the type of recursive call we needed to make.

+#### Solution Steps.
+* Step 0: Create a new method that will take parameters for remainder, two ListNodes and a return ListNode.
+* Step 1: Call the method created in step 0 in your main method.
+* Step 2: `The steps from here describe what the method created in step 0 does` First we check to make sure that the two current input nodes are not null, if they are not null then we access their value using `ListNode.val` syntax.
+* Step 3: Inside the branch from step 3 we first find the `sum`, our `sum` is always `ListNode.val + ListNode.val + remainder`.
+This way we always make sure our remainder that we passed as parameter to our method is propagated.
+* Step 4: After finding the sum.
+We simply reset `l1` and `l2` which are our input `ListNodes`, we set them to their next node by running `l1 = l1.next` and `l2 = l2.next`.
+With this we are almost setup for our first recursive call we just need to create a new node in our returnList that will hold new values.
+* Step 5: Before we make the recursive call we need to find out if there was a remainder from our `sum` variable.
+If there was a remainder we simply subtract 10 to give us the number that must be at this current `ListNode.val`.
+This also affects the type of recursive call that we make.
+This is because we want the remainder to be propagated.
+* Step 6: This is the step where we decide what the recursive call we make based on whether there is a remainder or not.
+If there is a remainder our recursive call will look like `nodeNumGetter(ListNode, ListNode, returnList, 1)` where one is the remainder we propagate.
+We do not neccessarily need it to be a 1 it could be a boolean letting us know there was a remainder, using just means we can add 1 directly to the `sum` which eliminates one more possible if-else branch if we used a boolean.
+If there is no remainder the recursive call looks like `nodeNumGetter(ListNode, ListNode, returnList, 0)` here zero added to the `sum` will obviously have no effect.
+* Step 7: